johnbrc/MPD-Distribution/content/MPD syllabus/MPD Syllabus.md

 ### MPD-M9-Dynamics of Cultural Transformation

-Examines our call to work, amongst and on behalf of the nations, towards cultural transformations that signal the presence of God's kingdom.
+Examines our call to work amongst and on behalf of the nations, towards cultural transformations that signal the presence of God's kingdom.

 ## Sunlight and Rainfall

 **Modules MPD-M10 to MPD-M16** examine seven characteristic *disciplines* of messianic community.

-> In the metaphor of the maize plant, sunlight and rainfall are representative of messianic *disciplines*, which open us to receive the revelatory Light and sustaining Living Water of God's Spirit, without which we become spiritually weak and unable to produce good fruit or a plentiful harvest.
+In the metaphor of the maize plant, sunlight and rainfall are representative of messianic disciplines, which open us to receive the revelatory Light and sustaining Living Water of God's Spirit—without which we become spiritually weak and unable to produce good fruit or a plentiful harvest.

 ![][mp-disciplines]

 ### MPD-M10-Disciplines of Spiritual Maturity

-Explores three stages of encounter, discovery and growth in spiritual maturity and discipleship: (i) pastoral, devotional; (ii) missional, vocational and (iii) apostolic, intercessory.
+ Reviews three stages of encounter, discovery and growth in spiritual maturity: (i) pastoral—devotional; (ii) missional—vocational and (iii) apostolic—intercessory.

 ### MPD-M11-Disciplines of Running the Race

-Uses the metaphor of an athlete to examine the qualifications, disciplines and inner motivations necessary for living an enduring life of service and completing *the race marked out for us*.
+Uses the metaphor of an athlete to examine motivations, qualities and disciplines for living an enduring life of service—*completing the race marked out for us*.

 ### MPD-M12-Disciplines of Pressing Toward Our Vocation